How Much Does Hard Drive Data Recovery Cost?

 Recovery requires PC-3000 Portable III or PC-3000 Express to force the drive into factory/technological mode, bypassing standard SATA communication.
 The technician reads the corrupted SA modules, identifies which ones failed, and patches or rebuilds them.
 Common repairs include clearing an overflowed defect reallocation list (Module 32 on Western Digital drives), rebuilding the translator table that maps logical addresses to physical sectors, and regenerating corrupted ROM data.

-SMR drives cost more ($900) because they add a second translation layer called the Media Cache.
+SMR drives cost more ($900) because they add a second translation layer, such as the Media Cache Management Table (MCMT) or T2 translator.
 When firmware corruption hits an SMR drive, the technician must reconstruct both the primary translator and the Media Cache mapping tables that manage the overlapping track geometry.
 CMR drives have a simpler translator structure and cost $600.

 - Tier 4: Head Swap ($1,200–$1,500)